xiaobotdev/xiao/README.md

 * `BITLY_KEY` is your API key for Bit.ly.
 You can get one [here](https://dev.bitly.com/docs/getting-started/authentication/).
 * `CLEVERBOT_KEY` is your API key for Cleverbot.
 You can get one [here](https://www.cleverbot.com/api/).
 * `GITHUB_ACCESS_TOKEN` is your access token for GitHub.
 [Follow these steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to make one.
-* `GOOGLE_KEY` is your API key for Google, used for the YouTube Data API.
-You can get one [here](https://console.cloud.google.com/apis/dashboard).
-You must also [activate the YouTube Data API](https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?q=search).
 * `GOV_KEY` is your API key for NASA.
 You get get one [here](https://api.nasa.gov/).
 * `IDIOT_URL` is a URL, ideally to the [Wikipedia page of an idiot](https://en.wikipedia.org/wiki/Donald_Trump).
 By default, it will reply with "_Stares at you._"
 * `REMOVEBG_KEY` is your API key for remove.bg.
 You can get one [here](https://www.remove.bg/api).